Things to do in Berastagi

 Things to do in Berastagi Sumatra

-Lingga is located about 15 kilometers from Berastagi, the Sinabung volcano is close.
-Researchers estimate that the village is about 250 years old and has been named after the king Sibayak Lingga from the former Lingga Kingdom of Karo Land.
+Dokan is located about 15 kilometers from Berastagi, the Sinabung volcano is close.
+Researchers estimate that the village is about 250 years old and has been named after the king Sibayak Dokan from the former Dokan Kingdom of Karo Land.
 You can see some traditional houses here with a characteristic thatched roof and nice paintings on the side.
 And there are still families living in the few houses that are left.
 There’s a small fee (ca. 10,000 IDR) if you visit the houses inside.
 You can get there by private driver, scooter or minibus from Berastagi.

 4. Buy some fresh fruits on the market